apache/hadoop/hadoop-hdds/docs/content/shell/BucketCommands.md

 | Arguments                      |  Comment                                |
 |--------------------------------|-----------------------------------------|
+| -g, \-\-enforcegdpr            | Optional, if set to true it creates a GDPR compliant bucket, if not specified or set to false, it creates an ordinary bucket.
 |  Uri                           | The name of the bucket in **/volume/bucket** format.

 {{< highlight bash >}}
 ozone sh bucket create /hive/jan